Skip to content

 playground_count Total playgrounds in the region.
 Equals complete + partial + missing.

-complete, partial, missing Completeness breakdown (access-restricted playgrounds roll into these counts, unlike get_playground_clusters).
+complete, partial, missing Completeness breakdown (access-restricted playgrounds roll into these counts, same as get_playground_clusters).

 bbox [west, south, east, north] in WGS84. null when the relation is not found.